browndw/docuscope-ca-online/README.md

 streamlit run index.py
 ```

-Also note that you activate/deactivate options from the `options.toml` file.
+Also note that you can activate/deactivate options from the `options.toml` file.
 However, setting the `desktop_mode` to `True` will result in errors.
 The desktop version requires different packages and settings.

 ## Tutorials